rafaelbicudo/tools/tutorials/fit_dihedral.md

 ## Initial setup with DICEtools

 The first part is adapted from [DICEtools tutorial](files/tutorial_dice.pdf) (unfortunately only in portuguese).
 From the topology and configuration files in the `.itp`, `.gro` and `.pdb` formats, we start by generating the input files for DICE.
-If the topology file was generated using external tools, _e.g._, by [LigParGen](https://traken.chem.yale.edu/ligpargen/) or [PolyParGen](http://polypargen.com), we start by running the `reorder_ligpargen.py` to avoid having different ordering of atoms among the 3 files.
+If the topology file was generated using external tools, _e.g._, by [LigParGen](https://traken.chem.yale.edu/ligpargen/) or [PolyParGen](http://polypargen.com), one should run the `reorder_ligpargen.py` script to avoid having different ordering of atoms among the files.

 ```
 $ python $dicetools/reorder_ligpargen.py trimer_org.pdb trimer_org.gro trimer_org.itp
 ```

-The script will generate two new files, _i.e._, `reordered_trimer_org.gro` and `reorder_trimer_org.itp`, which should be used for generating the DICE input files.
-In our case, we also want to correct the partial charges in the topology file, which can be done by running:
+The script will generate two new files, _i.e._, `reordered_trimer_org.gro` and `reorder_trimer_org.itp`, which should be used from now on.
+In our case, we also want to change partial charges in the topology file, which can be done by running:

 ```
 $python $dicetools/parse_gaussian_charges.py reordered_trimer_org.itp tri_chelpg_org.log -m chelpg